NCIOCPL/r4r-content/resources/resource30.md

 ---
 id: 30
-title: NDEx - The Network Data Exchange
+title: The Network Data Exchange (NDEx)
 description: >
     NDEx is an online commons where scientists can upload, share, and publicly distribute biological networks and pathway models.